LoanR/typetime/README.md

 Each level needs one additional word typed and the ratio is also raised by one per minute.
 The complexity of words is also raised on each new level.
 An error should be notified to the player and if the countdown reaches 0.00, it's game over.

-##Realisation
+## Realisation
-This game is a Vuejs front-only project.
+This game is a Vuejs front-only project with SCSS stylesheets.
 Not many pages are required so it's a kinda single page app.
 It's deployed on GitHub Pages so paths and Webpack have been configured this way.
 The word selection is done through requests on the [Datamuse API](http://www.datamuse.com/api/) which is a great ressource for generating lists of linked words.